A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Related Work

 \section{Related Work}

-Analysis of the I/O lower bound for the unpreconditioned conjugate gradient method and various other I/O bounds were done in a series of works by V. Elango et al. \cite{elango2014characterizing,10.1145/2693656} and also combined with a roofline analysis.
+Analysis of the I/O lower bound for unpreconditioned CG and various other I/O bounds were done in a series of works by V. Elango et al. \cite{elango2014characterizing,10.1145/2693656} and also combined with a roofline analysis.
 However, to our knowledge, we are the first to use these results to reason around the spectral element method.

 Recent work on sparse matrix-vector multiplications as a building block for the conjugate gradient method has shown that an FPGA attached to one DDR4 can achieve excellent performance up to the memory roofline here~\cite{ja-om-20a}.
 However, the presented design relies on a custom component that could not have been efficiently implemented using HLS-based design methods yet.
+In the work of Grigoras et al., sparse matrix multiplication for the finite element method was also accelerated on FPGAs and combined with a performance model to make projections for the Nektar++ solver\cite{7577352}.

-As for the implementation of the spectral element method on FPGAs, the core computation $A_Lx$ has been implemented on both Xilinx and Intel FPGAs \cite{karp2021High,9307119}.
+As for the implementation of the matrix-free evaluation of SEM on FPGAs, the core computation $A_Lx$ has been implemented on both Xilinx and Intel FPGAs \cite{karp2021High,9307119}.
 However, as these works only optimize the most compute-heavy kernel, and the Xilinx work only evaluates a very high polynomial degree, many of the issues brought up in this work were largely untouched.

-Another approach was implemented by Blanchard et al. \cite{blanchard2020fpga} where they focused on the miniapp CMT-bone-BE, which is a compressible flow solver, but where they optimized a similar kernel to $A_Lx$.
+Another approach was implemented by Blanchard et al. \cite{blanchard2020fpga} where they focused on the mini app CMT-bone-BE, which is a compressible flow solver, but where they optimized a similar kernel to $A_Lx$.
 There, they offloaded the optimized kernel to the FPGA, achieving performance of 1.5x over \textit{one CPU core} for the whole application.
 Their results indicate that off-chip memory bandwidth (over PCI-E) quickly becomes a limiting factor.

-As for an implementation on FPGAs on unstructured meshes, the closest related work has been done on the discontinuous Galerkin method for electrodynamics~\cite{8457652} and more recently on shallow-water simulations~\cite{ke-sh-21i}.
+As for an implementation using FPGAs for unstructured meshes, the closest related work has been done on the discontinuous Galerkin method for electrodynamics~\cite{8457652} and more recently on shallow-water simulations~\cite{ke-sh-21i}.
 A flow solver based on the finite volume method was also implemented in \cite{nagy2012fpga}.